hazelcast/hazelcast-client-protocol/README.md

 to integer by adding an encoder method to the `FixedSizeTypesCodec` for the enum type.
 Also, you need to set `returnWithFactory` to `true` and add a factory method as described above.
 In the factory method, you will receive an integer for the `enum` and expected to convert it to your `enum` type and construct the object with it.

+Custom type definitions are also validated against a [schema](/schema/custom-codec-schema.json).
+See the [Schema Validation](#schema-validation) section for details of the validation.